Naveenkumar183/emitrr/README.md

 ### Backend Configuration

-If applicable, provide details on backend configuration specific to the backend directory.
+If applicable, provide details on backend configuration specific to the Quiz_App_Server directory.

 ## Database Setup